 McCarty previously served various employers of Missouri and trade associations as a governmental relations consultant and in various posts in the Missouri Department of Revenue ranging from revenue agent to legislative liaison.
 He has worked with the Missouri legislature since 1989.

 McCarty works for the benefit of AIM members, drawing upon his wealth of experience in government and working with the business community, the public and the media.

-In addition to his duties at AIM, Ray is a member of the National Public Affairs Steering Committee and the Tax & Budget Policy Committee of the National Association of Manufacturers, member of the Institute for Professionals in Taxation, member of the Advisory Board for the Small Business Development Centers, member of the Midwest Manufacturers Association, former member of the Board of Directors of the Clay County Economic Development Council and previously chaired the Missouri Business Alliance, a group that worked to increase employment opportunities for persons with disabilities.
+In addition to his duties at AIM, Ray is a member of the National Public Affairs Steering Committee and the Tax & Budget Policy Committee of the National Association of Manufacturers, member of the Institute for Professionals in Taxation, member of the Board of Directors of the Missouri Civil Justice Reform Coalition, member of the Board of Directors of Missourians for Transportation Improvement, member of the Midwest Manufacturers Association, former member of the Board of Directors of the Clay County Economic Development Council and previously chaired the Missouri Business Alliance, a group that worked to increase employment opportunities for persons with disabilities.

 Associated Industries of Missouri was founded in 1919 and is the oldest general trade association in Missouri.
 Associated Industries serves as “The Voice of Missouri Business”®, representing employers in the Missouri legislature, courts, and general public.

 After graduating from Southwest Baptist University, with his degree in Business Administration, he quickly entered the real world of work.
 Holding finance and administration positions in the Healthcare industry for 20years, where he became very familiar with the impact of Human Relation related expenses on the financial performance of the organizations.
 He then moved to the Insurance industry and has continued to deal with the impacts of HR related expenditures on business operations.
 Tom has assisted numerous organizations with operational analysis and strategic planning guidance.